Antoni Wysocki: Biography

 In the years 1914–1915, he was the cofounder of Tajna Organizacja Niepodległościowa (The Secret Organization for the Independence).

-Shortly after the beginning of World War I, Antoni Wysocki was recruited to the Prussian Army and fought in the Eastern Front.
+Shortly after the beginning of World War I, Wysocki was recruited to the Prussian Army and fought in the Eastern Front.
 In 1916 he was nominated to the rank of a non-commissioned officer.

 In 1916, the organization of Główna Kwatera Skautowa na Rzeszę Niemiecką (The Scouts Headquarters for the Third Reich) came into being.
 Its aim was to unite all separately working scout teams.
-The organization was joined by all scout teams except for Hufiec „Zorza” (“The Dawn” Regiment) under the command of Antoni Wysocki.
+The organization was joined by all scout teams except for Hufiec „Zorza” (“The Dawn” Regiment) under Wysocki's command.
 Wysocki did not want to lose autonomy and, contrary to other teams, he focused attention on military education and training rather than to educational work.

-In August 1918 Hufiec “Zorza” (“The Dawn” Regiment) led by Antoni Wysocki joined Polska Organizacja Wojskowa (Polish Military Organization) and received the order to invigilate sappers’ barracks in the district of Wilda and the railway storehouses.
+In August 1918 Hufiec “Zorza” (“The Dawn” Regiment) led by Wysocki joined Polska Organizacja Wojskowa (Polish Military Organization) and received the order to invigilate sappers’ barracks in the district of Wilda and the railway storehouses.
 Soon afterwards Wysocki was nominated to the commander of the Wilda district in Poznań.
 He also became a member of the police-military commission of Rada Ludowa m.
 Poznania (The People's Council of Poznań).